Hypergene/kolada/README.rst

 reports.
 Data is also present for each municipal group, this value is an unweighted average of the members.

+Below is a technical information about the URL:s in koladas Web API.
+If you know swedish you may also be interested in the `examples/`_ folder.

 Technical information about data and metadata